1. Project Background and Technical Requirements

 -

-Maintenance cycle for forged components extended to 15 years (compared to 8 years for castings), reducing downtime losses.
+The maintenance interval for forged components is extended to 15 years (versus 8 years typical for castings), decreasing downtime losses.

 -